Open Enrollment

 Step 1: Submit Enrollment Application

-Enrollment for the 2025-26 school year is now open!
-All applications submitted prior to March 31 will be placed into a random lottery, which will be run on April 1, 2025.
-Those applications submitted after April 1, will be placed on the waitlist in the order they apply if necessary.
+Enrollment for the 2026-27 school year is now open for K-8!
+All applications submitted prior to January 31 will be placed into a random lottery, which will be run on February 2, 2026.
+Those applications submitted after February 2, will be placed on the waitlist in the order they apply if necessary.

 Step 2: Look for an Acceptance Email